monika-000/pay-calculator-WinForms/README.md

 # pay-calculator_WinForms

 ## Description
-This is a Windows Form weekly pay calculator that calculate weekly gorss and net pay, tax and supperannuation for residents and foreign residents by reading form and writing data to CSV.
-Data provided in CSV files and formula for calculating tax is for Australian tax tresholds.
+A Windows Form weekly pay calculator that calculates weekly gross and net pay, tax and superannuation for residents and foreign residents by reading from and writing data to CSV.
+Data is provided in CSV files, and the formula for calculating the tax, is for Australian tax thresholds.

 ## How to use
 ### Setup